Mexican Hot Chocolate Cookies

 Frequently Asked Questions

-I use aย box graterย to grate Mexican chocolate, but you can also use a microplane rasp or a food processor fitted with the shredding blade.
+I usually use a box grater, but you can also use a microplane rasp or a food processor with the shredding blade.
+Any of these methods will make it easy to fold the chocolate into your cookie dough.

 Mexican Hot Chocolate Cookies